SabrinaPau/01_Getting-started/virtual_environments_cheatsheet.md

 # Deactivate environment
 $ conda deactivate
 ```
-Let's create a base environment called *nf_base* with specific packages by running the following lines of code in your terminal:
+If you want to create a base environment called *nf_base* with specific packages for data analytics, run the following lines of code in your terminal:

 ```BASH
 # Create new environment called nf_base with Python version 3.9